InertiaSolutionsGroup/Injury-Report/docs/LLM_HANDOFF.md

   - `docs/ENVIRONMENT.md` - Environment configuration
   - `docs/DATABASE_SCHEMA.md` - Database schema documentation
   - `docs/n8n-interactions.md` - n8n webhook interactions documentation
+  - `docs/n8nSysPrompt.md` - System prompt for the n8n AI agent

 ## 7. Application Workflow Overview
 The application follows this general workflow:

 1. **Teacher Form Submission**:
    - Teacher fills out injury report details
-   - Form data is validated/improved and parent narrative is generated via AI agent in n8n workflow and retruned to teacher for review
+   - Form data (including child_name, injury_time_eastern, and location) is sent to n8n for validation and parent narrative generation
+   - n8n returns evaluations for each field (sufficient or insufficient) with suggestions
+   - For sufficient fields: AI provides enhanced text that teachers can accept or edit
+   - For insufficient fields: AI provides guidance on what information is missing, requiring teachers to update
+   - When all fields are sufficient: AI generates a parent-friendly narrative summarizing the incident
-   - Teacher reviews and sends back to n8n or to front desk
+   - Teacher reviews, completes any insufficient fields, and submits to front desk
-   - Report is written to Supabase database
+   - Report (including the parent narrative) is written to Supabase database
    - **Current Status**: Form validation and parent narrative generation are functional through the combined n8n workflow.
-   - Need to test and iterate n8n prompt based on test teacher submissions
+   - Currently testing enhanced n8n prompt with GPT-4.1 Mini and improved UI for handling sufficient/insufficient responses

 2. **Front Desk Review**:
    - Front desk staff views submitted reports